chrisbues/web-pub/docs/M365/Fresh Tenant Setup.md

 These are the steps I typically take to set up a fresh M365 E5 tenant.

 !!! info "Work in Progress"
     This is very much a continuous work in progress.
 I publish changes as I go.
+Screenshots might be out of date.

 !!! warning "Use at your own risk"
      These are my personal steps.
 This should not be construed as official guidance.
 Always refer to the official Microsoft documentation available at [learn.microsoft.com](https://learn.microsoft.com/)